Sling Testing Tools

 Injection of OSGi services

-The @TestReference annotation is used to inject OSGi services in tests that are executed server side.The BundleContext can also be injected in this way, see the OsgiAwareTest for an example.
+The @TestReference annotation is used to inject OSGi services in tests that are executed server side.The BundleContext can also be injected in this way.

 Curl examples